DigiCris/Cryptofertas/Documentacion/SmartContracts/NFT.md

 {
     "name": "Discount Name",
     "description": "What they offer",
+    "image": "URL image from IPFS",
-    "image": "Image of what they are offering", "attributes": [
+    "attributes": [
         {
             "trait-type": "NftCompanyName",